Ty Bollinger

-Ty Bollinger (born 1968) is an American misinformation marketer and conspiracy theorist who promotes alternative medicine treatments for cancer and vaccine-preventable diseases.
-Bollinger has no medical training and has a history of disseminating misinformation about cancer treatments, anti-vaccine conspiracies, promoting ineffective or unproven cures, and other conspiracy theories on social media platforms.
-With his wife Charlene, he runs the website The Truth About Cancer and its associated social media accounts, where they sell books, videos, and nutritional supplements based on these ideas.
+Ty Bollinger (born January 19, 1968) is an American author and conspiracy theorist who disseminates misinformation about cancer treatments, anti-vaccine conspiracy theories, unproven cures, alternative medicine treatments for cancer and vaccine-preventable diseases.
+Although Bollinger refers to himself as a medical researcher he has no medical training.
+Bollinger runs the website The Truth About Cancer and its associated social media accounts, where he sells books, videos, and nutritional supplements.

-Biography

-Bollinger is a former bodybuilder, and has no medical training.
-He lives in Tennessee with his wife and their children.

-He attributes his interest in alternative cancer treatments to losing several relatives to cancer, starting with his father in 1996.
-Not unlike anti-vaccination activists, he presents himself as a right-to-choose advocate rather than being anti-medicine.
+Background

+Bollinger is a former bodybuilder.
+He is a Certified Public Accountant with degrees in accounting and taxation from Baylor University.
+When he was newly married and five years into his accounting career in Texas, his father died of cancer at age 52.
+Cancer took five more of Bollinger's family, culminating in his mother's death to the disease in 2004.
+Bollinger rejects the suggestion that he is anti-chemotherapy, but that he is a right-to-choose advocate.

 The Truth About Cancer

-The couple's main website is The Truth About Cancer, established in 2014.
-It promotes misinformation about cancer, notably that chemotherapy doesn't cure the disease, and functions as a merchandising platform for their numerous instructional videos, as well as food supplements, alternative health books, and treatments.
-The reach of the videos can be considerable, some having been viewed millions of times.
+Bollinger's website, The Truth About Cancer, was established in 2014.
+It promotes the idea that chemotherapy does not cure cancer.
+The website is a merchandising platform for their instructional videos, food supplements, alternative health books, and treatments.
+Their videos have been viewed millions of times and is part of what has been called a "disinformation industry."

-The Truth about Cancer videos present a variety of pseudoscientific treatments to supposedly remove toxins from the body, an approach long discredited as being incompatible with what is known about human physiology.
-The videos include interviews with alternative medicine advocates selling ineffective supplements and treatments, such as Matthias Rath, Mike Adams, Joseph Mercola, Jonathan Wright, Rashid Buttar, Russell Blaylock, Stanislaw Burzynski, and Tullio Simoncini.
-There are no interviews with oncologists or cancer researchers.
-Misusing medical information, they propagate myths about the efficacy of alternative treatments and conspiracy theories involving pharmaceutical companies and health professionals.
-Promoted treatments include detoxification, fad diets, as well as ineffective and potentially dangerous medication such as laetrile.
+The Truth about Cancer videos present pseudoscientific treatments to remove toxins from the body, an approach discredited by scientists who have studied the method.
+In the videos, Bollinger warns that cancer, autoimmune diseases, cardiovascular disease, diabetes, degenerative brain diseases like Alzheimer’s and dementia, hair loss, skin outbreaks, unwanted weight gain, depression, and fatigue are caused by toxins in the body.

 The website has strong commercial ties to other companies that use false or misleading information to sell products and to anti-vaccination groups.
 The Bollingers have said they paid $12 million to partner groups such as Children's Health Defense for website customer referrals, a practice known as affiliate marketing.
 This type of commercial alliance between companies and groups spreading conspiracy theories to sell products and information packages has been dubbed a "disinformation industry" by Professor Dorit Reiss.
 Top sellers for Bollinger's The Truth About Vaccines include prominent anti-vaccination promoters, including Sayer Ji, Robert F. Kennedy Jr., Rashid Buttar, Michael Adams and Sherri Tenpenny.